ChathurindaRanasinghe/Gen2Rec/README.md

 To setup development environment please use following instructions.

 1. You need make sure that Python3.10 & Make are installed.
-2. First run `make setup-dev` to create a dev environment.
+2. First run `make setup-dev-env` to create a dev environment.
 3. To install dependencies for a component run `make setup-<componant>`
 example: `make setup-chat-interface`